 pané — to coat food in breadcrumbs

-parboil — using liquid to partly cook food
+parboil — to use liquid to partly cook food

 PFOA — Perfluorooctanoic acid, aka C8, is used in the process of making PFTE although several companies have now stopped using it.
 PFOA has been linked to potential health and environmental issues.
 According to the American Cancer Association, however, PFOA is “burned off during the process and is not present in significant amounts in the final products”.